-Property rental income earned during the year was HK\$1,078,000 (2020: HK\$803,000).
-The properties are rented to a third party and Face Factor, a related company of the Group.
+Property rental income earned during the year was HK\$360,000 (2022: HK\$360,000).
+The property is rented to Face Factor, a related company of the Group.
 Please refer to notes 19 and 27 for details.

 At the end of the reporting period, the Group had contracted with tenants for the following future minimum lease payments: